GoAudience is doing for ecommerce marketingwhat ChatGPT did for search.

 The substrate is hard to build.
 The network gets stronger with every brand.
 The control point becomes inseparable from the brand's operating rhythm.

-Behavioral signal from Shopify, demographic identity from Experian, engagement history from the brand's full stack, synthesized into 4 to 8 stable personas per brand.
+Behavioral signal from Shopify, demographic identity, engagement history from the brand's full stack, synthesized into 4 to 8 stable personas per brand.
 Each layer alone is replicable.
 The integration is not.

 70+ brands have connected their data.
 The substrate learns patterns across all of them.
 What a loyal full-price customer looks like at a $30M apparel brand informs a $30M skincare brand.
 By 100 paying brands, the network is structurally locked.